Quake Of 5.6 Rattles Peruvian Capital - UrduPoint

 Quake Of 5.6 Rattles Peruvian Capital

-The temblor was registered at 5:27 am (1027 GMT), with its epicenter some 19 kilometers (12 miles) northeast of Lima at a depth of 116 kilometers, according to the Geophysical Institute of Peru (IGP).
+The quake was registered at 5:27 am (1027 GMT), with its epicenter 19 kilometers (12 miles) northeast of Lima at a depth of 116 kilometers, according to the Geophysical Institute of Peru (IGP).

+Authorities reported one person injured and three homes damaged around Lima, while a major highway linking the capital to central Peru was blocked by fallen rocks.

-Several people in the capital left their shaking homes in panic in the highly seismic country.
+Some people in the capital fled their shaking homes in panic in the highly seismic country.

+Jeison Arapa, 28, was injured when he fell from the third floor of his home while trying to evacuate, civil defense authorities said.

 IGP director Hernando Tavera said the shaking was intense due to the depth of the quake.